mbaz/Gaston.jl/README.md

 Gaston: Julia plotting using gnuplot
 ====================================

 Gaston is a [Julia](https://julialang.org)  package for plotting.
-It provides an interface to [gnuplot](http://gnuplot.info), a powerful but old-fashioned plotting package available on all major platforms.
+It provides an interface to [gnuplot](http://gnuplot.info), a powerful plotting package available on all major platforms.

-Current stable release is 0.9.0.
-To run Gaston with Julia 0.6.x, release 0.7.4 is recommended.
-Note, however, that release 0.7.4 is no longer under maintenance.
+Current stable release is 0.9.0, and it is tested with Julia 1.1.0.

+Gaston release 0.7.4 is the last release compatible with Julia 0.6 or below.
+This Gaston release is no longer under maintenance, though.

 | **Build Status** |
 |:----------------:|